No. 23 Ohio State rallies past UMass-Lowell in 2nd half

 BIG PICTURE

-Ohio State: The Buckeyes found out that all games will not be as easy as their opener, when they defeated Illinois State 94-67 and were hardly threatened.
+Ohio State: The Buckeyes found out that all games will not be as easy as their opener, where they defeated Illinois State 94-67 and were hardly threatened.
 Ohio State struggled at the offensive end, especially on 3-point shooting, where the Buckeyes made 22% (4 of 18) behind the arc.

 UMass-Lowell: The River Hawks played a much better game Sunday against a better opponent than they did in an 82-72 loss to Illinois State on Saturday.
 That should bode well as UMass-Lowell moves toward America East Conference play.